immobiliare/RealFlags/README.md

 # IndomioFlags

 IndomioFlags makes it easy to configure feature flags in your codebase.
 It's designed for Swift and  provides a simple and elegant abstraction layer over multiple providers you can query with your own priority.

-## Features
+## 🎸 Features

 - **Simple & Elegant**: Effectively describe and organize your own flags with a type-safe structure.
-- **Compact**: Thanks to Swift's Property Wrapper you will consistently reduce the amount of code to manage your feature flags.
+It will abstract your implementation and consistently reduce the amount of code to manage your feature flags
-- **Extensible**: Feature Flags supports all primitive datatypes: `Int` (and any numeric variant), `String`, `Bool`, `Data`, `Date`, `URL`, `Dictionary`, `Array` (values must conform to `FlagProtocol`), Optional Values and virtually any object conforms to `Codable` protocol!
-- **Transparent**: IndomioFlags abracts over many service implementations with ease.
 - **Extensible**: You can use one of the default data providers or create your own.
-We support Firebase Remote and Local configurations too.
+We support Firebase Remote and Local configurations too
+- **Complete**: Feature Flags supports all primitive datatypes and complex objects: `Int` (and any numeric variant), `String`, `Bool`, `Data`, `Date`, `URL`, `Dictionary`, `Array` (values must conform to `FlagProtocol`), Optional Values and virtually any object conforms to `Codable` protocol!
-- **Fast**: Enable, disable and customize features at runtime
+- **Configurable**: Enable, disable and customize features at runtime
-- **Integrated UI Tool**: a simple UI you can integrate in your developer's mode allows you to customize and read flags at glance, even for PMs.
+- **Integrated UI Tool**: the handy UI Tool allows you to customize and read flags at glance

-## What you get
+## 🤟 What You Get

 Our goal making IndomioFlags is to provide a type-safe abstract way to describe and query for feature flags.

-First and foremost you must describe your collection of flags.
+The first step is to  describe your collection of flags:

 ```swift
 struct UserFlags: FlagCollectionProtocol {